billra/billra.com/docs/colorcube/readme.md

 multiplication.
 As the slider is adjusted downward, a scaling factor is applied simultaneously to every color visible on the faces.
 Geometrically, this action visualizes points traveling down an **intensity ray**.
-Within the 3D cube model, an intensity ray is a straight line originating from pure black (`#000`) at the hidden far corner and terminating at a specific pixel on one of the outer faces.
+Within the 3D cube model, an intensity ray is a straight line originating from pure black at the hidden far corner and terminating at a specific coordinate on one of the outer faces.

-Because this ray is straight, the proportional ratio of Red to Green to Blue remains constant anywhere along the line.
-Moving the slider pushes the colors down their respective rays toward zero, dimming the slice of the color space into black while preserving the base identity of the colors.
+Because this ray is a straight line, the proportional ratio of Red to Green to Blue remains completely constant anywhere along it.
+Moving the slider pushes the colors down their respective rays toward zero, dimming the slice of the color space into black while preserving the base identity and relationships of the channels.
 By utilizing this layout, the tool allows for the visualization and specification of all possible color values within the RGB spectrum.
 Every color exists as a specific coordinate on the outer faces, scaled by a specific intensity value.

-## Decoding the Hexadecimal Shorthand
+## Proportional Scaling

-To fully utilize the slider, it is helpful to understand the math of 3-digit hex notation.
-A standard color like `#08F` translates to Red at `0` (minimum), Green at `8` (roughly 50%), and Blue at `F` (maximum).
-Because the slider acts as a multiplier, setting the slider to 50% cuts all three of these values in half simultaneously.
-Half of `F` (15) is 7.5, which rounds up to 8, resulting in `#048`.
-This proportional relationship holds true for any coordinate chosen on the visual map.
+To understand the math of the slider, it helps to look at the channels as ratios.
+Consider a color where Red is at minimum, Green is at half-capacity, and Blue is at maximum capacity.
+Because the slider acts as a direct multiplier, setting the slider to 50% cuts all three of these channel values exactly in half simultaneously.
+Red remains at minimum, Green drops to a quarter-capacity, and Blue drops to half-capacity.
+This proportional relationship holds true for any coordinate chosen on the visual map, ensuring the hue does not shift as the color darkens.

 ## Navigating Grayscale and the Neutral Axis